 What is Net Present Value?

 Net present value (NPV) is one of the most important concepts in valuation & capital budgeting.
-It is used to evaluate investment opportunities based on the present value of future cash outflows and inflows.
+It is used to evaluate investment opportunities on the present value of future cash outflows and inflows.

 NPV can be calculated in Excel using a function that hides most of the calculation away.
 To better understand what is happening in the background, here is an explanation of the formula: